-Can you and your family cope up if a sickness or injury prevents you from working to earn a living?
+Can you and your family cope financially if a sickness or injury prevents you from working to earn a living?

-Disability insurance will provide you with a monthly income if you can’t work for an extended period due to an illness or injury.
+Disability insurance provides you with a monthly income if you can’t work for an extended period due to an illness or injury.

 What is Disability Insurance?